Fyodor Chalov

-Fyodor Nikolayevich Chalov (Фёдор Николаевич Чалов; born 10 April 1998) is a Russian professional footballer who plays as a striker for CSKA Moscow and the Russia national team.
+Fyodor Nikolayevich Chalov (Фёдор Николаевич Чалов; born 10 April 1998) is a Russian professional footballer who plays as a striker for Super League Greece club PAOK and the Russia national football team.

 Club career

 CSKA Moscow

-Chalov made his debut for the main squad of PFC CSKA Moscow in the Russian Cup game against Yenisey Krasnoyarsk on 21 September 2016.
+Chalov made his debut for the main squad of CSKA Moscow in the Russian Cup game against Yenisey Krasnoyarsk on 21 September 2016.

 On 2 November 2016, he scored four goals for CSKA's Under-19 team in a UEFA Youth League 5–0 victory against Monaco.

 Following that game, he was called up to the main squad (with the first-choice forward Lacina Traoré struggling with only 4 goals in the first 15 season games) and made his Russian Premier League debut on 6 November 2016 as a late substitute in a game against Amkar Perm.
 On the next matchday on 18 November 2016, he made his first starting-lineup appearance for CSKA against Arsenal Tula, and on 22 November he started their next Champions League game against Bayer Leverkusen.
 He scored his first goal for CSKA on 3 December 2016 in a game against Ural Yekaterinburg.

 On 27 February 2017, Chalov signed a new contract with CSKA, keeping him at the club until 2020.
 On 12 December 2018, he scored a goal in a 3–0 win over Real Madrid in the Santiago Bernabéu Stadium.
 He later signed a new contract until the summer of 2022 on 22 January 2019.

-After only scoring twice in his first 21 appearances of the 2020–21 season in the Russian Premier League and UEFA Europa League, he scored a hat-trick on 17 December 2020 in a 3–1 away victory over FC Rostov.
+After only scoring twice in his first 21 appearances of the 2020–21 season in the Russian Premier League and UEFA Europa League, he scored a hat-trick on 17 December 2020 in a 3–1 away victory over Rostov.

+On 11 June 2023, Chalov scored the opening goal in a 2022–23 Russian Cup final that CSKA won in a penalty shout-out.

+On 30 July 2023, Chalov scored a rare hat-trick in which all three goals were scored from a penalty kick against Akhmat Grozny to secure a 3–2 victory for CSKA.